UoB-HPC/SimEng/docs/sphinx/developer/components/branchPred.rst

     In addition to the tagged tables, there is a non-tagged default prediction table that is used as a fall-back in the event that none of the tagged tables have an entry corresponding to a given branch.
 This table is much like the BTB in the ``GenericPredictor``, except that the index is determined from the truncated address only (i.e., it does not depend on the global history at all).

 Global History
     To accomodate larger numbers of tagged tables, global histories of greater than 64 bits are needed.
-Therefore, ``TagePredictor`` incorporates a new ``BranchHistory`` structure that allows global histories of unlimited size to be kept and accessed.
+Therefore, ``TAGEPredictor`` incorporates a new ``BranchHistory`` structure that allows global histories of unlimited size to be kept and accessed.

 Return Address Stack (RAS)
     Identified through the supplied branch type, Return instructions pop values off of the RAS to get their branch target whilst Branch-and-Link instructions push values onto the RAS, for later use by the Branch-and-Link instruction's corresponding Return instruction.